russinnes/OP25/README.md

 # OP25
 Branch of OP25 enabling UDP packet output of 25 Data for Wireshark.
+Confirmed working on Ubuntu 14.04

 more info here: http://op25.osmocom.org/trac/wiki